Principles of Medicare Reform and Access to Specialty Care

 The way in which Medicare is financed will also have serious consequences for patient access to quality care.
 Currently, Medicare Part A is supported by a 2.9 percent payroll tax on annual wages.
 Part B is financed through general revenues.
 Both parts are also funded through contributions from beneficiaries in the form of premiums (Part B), deductibles (Parts A and B) and co-payments (Parts A and B).

 When Medicare began in 1966, Part B premiums paid 50 percent of program costs and Part B deductibles paid about 45 percent of the average charges for medical services.
 Today, Part B premiums pay only 25 percent of program costs and deductibles pay less than 5 percent of average charges.
-In 2003 Congress acted to increase Part B premiums for higher income seniors, raising the 2008 monthly premium from $96 to $122 for higher income seniors earning above $82,000/individual ($164,000/couple) and up to $238 for seniors earning $205,000 per year ($410,000/couple).
+In 2003 Congress acted to increase Part B premiums for higher income seniors, in 2015, individual seniors with income under 85,000 paid $104.90 per month while individuals with incomes between $85,000 and $107,000 paid $146.90 and those with income between 107,000 and $160,000 paid $209.80.
+The highest premium was paid by individuals with incomes over $214,000 who paid $335.70 per month.

-While this step was taken to decrease the subsidy to higher income seniors other Medicare cost-sharing provisions have failed to keep pace with inflation.
-While consumer prices increased more than seven fold between 1966 and 2008, the Part B deductible has only increased from $50 to $135 per month – less than one third the increase in the consumer price index.
-Yet growth in Part B costs has averaged 9.6% annually over 2002-2007.
-Furthermore, there is no premium for Medicare Part A and there is no co-payment required for home health, clinical laboratory, pathology or skilled nursing facility services.
+While this step was taken to decrease the subsidy to higher income seniors, other Medicare cost-sharing provisions have failed to keep pace with inflation.
+Consumer prices increased more than seven-fold between 1966 and 2008, but the Part B deductible has only increased from $50 to $147 per year as of 2015 - less than one third the increase in the consumer price index.
+Yet growth in Part B costs averaged 9.6% annually from 2002 through 2007.
+Furthermore, there is no premium for Medicare Part A, and there is no co-payment required for home health, clinical laboratory, pathology or skilled nursing facility services.

 The AAOS believes that most beneficiaries should assume greater cost-sharing responsibility for the Medicare program, with protections for low income beneficiaries, in order to preserve their access to quality care.
 There are a broad range of options that policy makers could consider for enhancing beneficiary cost-sharing, among them are:

-- Indexing Part B premiums to gradually raise the overall beneficiary cost-share of Part B increases above 25%.
+- Indexing Part B premiums to gradually raise the overall beneficiary proportion of Part B expenditures above 25%.

 - Further reducing the subsidy for Medicare Part B premiums for high-income beneficiaries so that they assume a greater share of program costs.